tryton/tryton/doc/index.rst

 * Purchased

-  A Purchased request is a request that is linked to a purchase which is not in state Done or Cancel.
+  A Purchased request is a request that is linked to a purchase which is not Done or Cancelled.

 * Done